SlavSquatSuperstar/mayonez-engine-2d/README.md

 - Download the latest [Java LTS release](https://adoptium.net/temurin/releases)
     - Select "JRE" under "Package Type" and the correct operating system and architecture for your computer.
-    - Download the .pkg/.msi GUI installer if you do not know how to manually install Java, or else download the .zip file.
+    - Download the .pkg/.msi GUI installer, or the .zip file if you know how to manually install Java.
-- Run or extract the installer, then check if Java is installed by running `java --version` inside a command line/terminal window.
+- Run the installer or extract the archive, then check if Java is installed by running `java --version` inside a command line/terminal window.
     - On Mac/Linux, the terminal app is usually Terminal.
     - On Windows, the terminal app is usually PowerShell or Command Prompt.

 Running the Program

-- Download the .zip file for the latest release under the
+- Download the `mayonez-engine-<version>.zip` file for the latest release under the
 - [releases section](https://github.com/SlavSquatSuperstar/mayonez-engine-2d/releases) on the GitHub website.
 - Drag `run` (Mac/Linux) or `run.bat` (Windows) from the extracted folder into a command line/terminal window and press Enter.